yoep/AreaControl/README.md

 - Close Road
     - Auto call EMS when closing the road and death bodies are present
     - Different standby states for idle police peds between code 2 and 3
+- Crime Scene
+    - Determine crime severity based on surroundings (FBI presence or not)
 - Protest Callout
 - More configuration options